marcelorodrigo/aws-certified-developer-associate-exam/security-acl.md

 - Thing about a ACL like a big security group that is acting over a subnet
 - Subnets can share/use the same ACL
 - **Network ACL rules have precedence over security groups rules**
-- Network ACL rules applies only to inbound/egress traffic
-- ACL rules are not applied for traffic inside the subnet (However, they work for traffic between subnets)
+- Network ACL rules filters only to egress/ingress traffic, but not for internal subnet traffic